BlenderVR/manual/manual/components/processor-file.rst

 Choose Objects to Synchronize
 -----------------------------

-By default, Blender-VR doesn't synchronize scene objects (blacklisting for efficiency issues).
+By default, BlenderVR doesn't synchronize scene objects (blacklisting for efficiency issues).
 You must specify the elements you want to synchronize by explicitly flagging the objects to synchronize by the master node:

 .. code:: python